noinoiexists/recu/README.md

 ### Overview

 This is the source repository for [Recu](https://recu.blog).
-All published content on the site originates from Markdown files in this repository.
+All published content on the site originates from markdown files in this repository.

 The folder structure is also designed to serve as an [Obsidian](https://obsidian.md) vault, making it easy for contributors to write, think, and refine posts in a local knowledge environment.